jaketremper/radioplayer/README.md

 # Radio Player - Simple Internet Radio Station Setup Guide

 A minimal, single-file radio player powered by **Liquidsoap** and **Icecast**.
 No CMS.
-No database admin.
-No app required.
+No app.
 Just your music, a stream, and a simple web player.

 ---